AztecProtocol/aztec-connect-bridges/specs/bridges/mean/readme.md

 ## Does this bridge maintain state?
 If so, what is stored and why?

 The bridge maintains the following state:
+- A registry for supported tokens
 - The association between user interaction and DCA position
-- A registry for supported yield-bearing wrappers
+- The amount of funds for each terminated position